We Are Here to Help

 Additional copies of previously issued paper CRODAs can be obtained by contacting the Department of State Passport Vital Records Section.
 For more information go to: https://travel.state.gov/content/travel/en/records-and-authentications/requesting-a-vital-record-as-a-u-s–citizen.html

 - The Embassy/Consulate can communicate with the next of kin and communicate their wishes about the disposition of remains to the local authorities.

 - Indian regulations require that a deceased person must be cremated, buried, or embalmed within 72 hours of death.
 Embalmed remains can be held in cold storage until instructions are received from the next of kin about disposition of the remains.

-- The Embassy/Consulate will assist in arranging documentation for remains to be shipped to the U.S., and will assist with preparations according to the direction of the legal Next of Kin.
+- The Embassy/Consulate will assist in arranging documentation for remains to be shipped to the United States and will assist with preparations according to the direction of the legal next of kin.
 All costs are the responsibility of the next of kin.

 - Please bear in mind that mortuary and embalming services are limited in India, and not always up to U.S. standards.
 The U.S. government does not provide funding to help with shipping remains or other costs associated with funeral arrangements.

 Find a list of India-based undertakers for each consular district here under each post’s specific resources.

 For a detailed report on the costs and logistics of transporting remains to the U.S. or arranging burial or cremation services in India, please read the disposition of remains report here.

 At this time, COVID-19 is a quarantinable communicable disease in the United States and the remains must meet the standards for importation found in 42 Code of Federal Regulations Part 71.55 and may be cleared, released, and authorized for entry into the United States only under the following conditions: